How to hack a Windows computer.

 We all want our machines to be secure from intrusion.
 We want our data to be protected.
 We want it to be accessible only to those individuals we’ve authorized to have access.
-Unless arrangements have been made beforehand when it comes to computers, there’s usually only one authorized user: ourselves.
+When it comes to computers, unless arrangements have been made beforehand, there’s usually only one authorized user: ourselves.

 That your intent is pure makes no difference to security or the technology used to implement it.
 It’s completely intent-agnostic: a break-in is a break-in.

-And let’s be very clear: you’re trying to break in.
+And let’s be clear: you’re trying to break in.

 Before you start: back up